williamvds/uni/osc/lectures.md

   - One server failing will not bring down all the other services

 - Alternative: virtual machines (VM)
   - Hardware of a single computer abstracted onto several different execution environments (idea from 60/70s)

 - Software is given illusion that it has full control over hardware
 - Can run multiple instances of an OS, or different ones, on the same machine

 > Host: The underlying hardware system

-> Hypervisor / Virtual machine manager (VMM): Creates and runs virtual machines, providing them
+> Hypervisor / Virtual machine manager (VMM): Creates and runs virtual
-> with an interface identical to the host (except in paravirtualisation)
+> machines, providing them with an interface identical to the host
+> (except in paravirtualisation)

 > Guest: Process provided with a virtual copy of the host - usually an OS

-- __Con__: Failure at server level would cause more damage
 - __Pros__:
   - Failure of a single VM does not bring down any others
     - Most failures are caused by software, not hardware
   - Fewer physical machines = money saved on hardware and electricity
   - Can run legacy applications

+- __Con__: Failure at server level would cause more damage

 ## Properties
 - __Isolation__: Each VM is independent, so failures do not affect the host
 - __Encapsulation__: State of a VM can be captured into a file
   - Easier than migrating processes
   - Just have to move the memory image that contains OS tables
 - __Interposition__: All guest actions are moderated by the hypervisor, which can inspect, modify, and deny them

 ## Requirements
 - __Safety__: The hypervisor should have full control of virtualised resources
   - Can enforce resource sharing
 - __Fidelity__: Behaviour of a program on a VM should be the same as on the bare hardware
   - Need to consider privileged instructions - provided by hardware support (Virtualisation Technology)
 - __Efficiency__: Minimise code run without intervention by hypervisor, to minimise overheads

 ## Approaches
 - __Full virtualisation__: Tries to trick guest into believing it controls the entire system
 - __Paravirtualisation__: VM does not simulate hardware, instead offering a set of _hypercalls_ which allow guests to send explicit requests to the hypervisor
-- __Process-level virtualisation__: Allowing a process written for another OS to run
+- __Process-level virtualisation__: Allowing a process written for another OS to be run
   - Wine on Linux, for Windows apps
   - Cygwin on Windows, for Linux shell apps